Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Background

-FO$^2$ is the fragment of FOL with only two variables.
-An extension of FO$^2$ is obtained by introducing \emph{counting quantifires} of the form $\exists^{=k}$ (there exist exactly $k$), $\exists^{\geq k}$ (there exist at least $k$) and $\exists^{\leq k}$ (there exist at most $k$), this extended fragment is denoted by C$^2$ \cite{COUNTING_REF}.
+Another interesting extension to FOL is \emph{cardinality constraints}.
 Cardinality constraints are constraints on the cardinality of predicates in an interpretation \cite{kuzelka2020weighted}.
-For example, given a formula $\Phi \land (|R| +|P|\geq 5)$, then an interpretation $\omega \models \Phi \land (|R| + |P| \geq 5)$ if and only if $\omega \models \Phi$ and the sum of the ground atoms in $\omega$, with predicate $R$ or predicate $P$, that are interpated to be true, is atleast $5$.
+For example, given a formula $\Psi \land (|P| \geq 3)$, then an interpretation $\omega \models \Phi \land (|P| \geq 3)$ if and only if $\omega \models \Phi$ and the number of ground atoms in $\omega$, with predicate $P$, that are interpreted to be true, is at least $3$.
+Notice, that the formula $\exists^{\leq 3} x.
+P(x)$, as introduced in Example \ref{ex: FOL_Counting}, can be represented with a cardinality constraint $|P| \geq 3$.
+This relation between cardinality constraints and counting quantifiers can be generalized to WFOMC problems and is formalized in Theorem \ref{thmt@@thm: C2_WMC} due to Ku\v{z}elka \cite{kuzelka2020weighted}.